 If a family of an eligible child meets the criteria for a Family Cost Participation fee (see Family Cost Participation Procedure) they may request to receive only those services that are available at no cost.
 By IDEA Part C regulations, the following services must be provided at no cost to the family: initial evaluation (and ongoing eligibility as indicated) initial, annual and ongoing assessment as necessary, IFSP development and review, service coordination (including transition planning) and procedural safeguards.

-Families with an IFSP that only includes services provided by BESB can elect to only receive the “at no cost” EIS services from an EIS program.
+For families receiving only services available at no cost who are also receiving the Part C service of “Vision Services” from the Department of Aging and Disability Services, Bureau of Education Services for the Blind (DADS-BESB), the service shall be listed in the IFSP under Early Intervention Services and Supports as Vision Services with the setting, frequency, duration, and intensity determined by the IFSP team with input from the BESB Teacher of the Visually Impaired (TVI).
+Under the grid the payment source for the vision services should be listed as “Vision Services by DADS-BESB.

 The entire IFSP should be completed as it would be for any IFSP (including a multi-disciplinary team), reflecting information about the child and the family concerns as well as child outcomes, family outcomes and transition plans, and the team members who participated in the development of the plan.
 The outcome page must include strategies that reflect family and community resources since Birth to Three direct services will not be provided.

 The service grid on Section 6 must list “annual assessment” on the grid.
 Service coordination is identified in a bullet on the page but should be clarified since the family will not be receiving regular home visits.
-Service coordination for these families must include monthly contact by phone and a face to face quarterly visit by the service coordinator.
+Service coordination for these families must include monthly contact by phone and a quarterly in-person visit by the service coordinator.
 To help the family understand what will be happening as a result of this plan, it is recommended that the service coordinator attach the additional page to the IFSP or use the meeting notes section to write a brief description of what will be happening.

 The parent signs the IFSP indicating they have received their rights and are in agreement with the plan.
 If they give written permission to send a copy of the plan to the primary health care provider, the completed IFSP is sent.
 The IFSP is signed by a licensed practitioner.